All About the Residents Association

 What are the benefits to the residents of New Brighton for paying the Residents Association fees?

 Residents benefit by having certain amenities and assets in their community, which because of their unique nature, could not otherwise be provided, as the City would not normally accept responsibility for their maintenance.
 Other benefits include enhanced maintenance of City Blvds.
-Other communities who do not have a Residents Association set up by the developer have petitioned the City to collect additional taxes through local improvement bylaws to fund enhanced maintenance of open spaced owned by the City.
-There is also a full time Recreation Leader and Resident Activities Coordinator at the New Brighton Clubhouse who are responsible to set-up programs, value adds and special events, which meet the needs of the NBRA members.
+Other communities who do not have a Residents Association set up by the developer have petitioned the City to collect additional taxes through local improvement bylaws to fund enhanced maintenance of open spaces owned by the City.
+There is also a full time Recreation Leader and Resident Activities Coordinator at the New Brighton Clubhouse who are responsible to set-up programs, value adds, and special events, which meet the needs of the NBRA members.

 How is the Residents Association governed?

 The NBRA is governed via bylaws and a Board of Directors.
 Who elects the representatives for the Residents Association and when does that occur?
 The Members of the association elect their Board of Directors annually at the Annual General Meeting.
 Brookfield Residential has retained the right to appoint a certain number of Directors to the Residents Association, as it is financially responsible for the viability and operation of the Residents Association until it is turned over to the Residents.

 Are the residents of New Brighton able to guide the Residents Association in matters important to the residents?